-Chief Surgeon Alfred Summers is a career army surgeon rose to the rank of major by virtue of his age, not his ability.
-He is in no way equipped to run a large institution and continually grumbles at the chaos and inefficiency that surround him.
-He feels strongly that women should not invade what has always been an all-male preserve of the Army hospital.
+Chief Surgeon Alfred Summers is a career Army surgeon who has risen to the rank of major by virtue of his age, not his skill.
+He is in no way equipped to run a large organization, and he’s continually cranky at the chaos and inefficiency that surround him.
+He feels strongly that women should not invade the traditionally all-male preserve of the Army hospital.
 Summers is an unapologetic misogynist.
 The only exception to this rule is Anne Hastings, who combines charm with the supposed efficiency of a Florence Nightingale-trained nurse.
 His one overriding ambition is to leave the mess that is Mansion House behind and secure a cushy desk job in Washington City.
 The president’s visit gives him the perfect opportunity to impress Lincoln and pursue his dream.
 Unfortunately the visit does not go as planned.

 He's the head surgeon, and in the Civil War, those were mainly the people that ran the hospital.
 He's in charge.
 He thinks of himself as being very, very competent, even cutting-edge, but in fact he's rather inept, but with all the best motivations at heart.
 He's just beset by a number of problems that no sane man could function very well under.

 And like most of the surgeons in the beginnings of the Civil War certainly, he kind of resents the presence of women, because he doesn't think they're very well-trained.
 They're a distraction.
 They get in the way, and he didn't ask them to come, and he's running the place.
 So the fact that they are insinuating themselves into his hospital is something that he handles badly.